Tavh/customer-platform/README.md

 docker network create customer-airflow-bridge
 ```

-3. Run the docker-compose file (DOCKER_DEFAULT_PLATFORM is set to amd64 in case you're running an ARM CPU):
+3. Run the docker-compose file (with DOCKER_DEFAULT_PLATFORM is set to amd64 in case you're running an ARM CPU):

 ```
 DOCKER_DEFAULT_PLATFORM=linux/amd64 docker-compose up -d --build
 ```

+The target platform is needed because even though arm runs Rosetta 2 by default, some libraries such as kafka-python are not designed for inter-communication between different architectures

 <img width="435" alt="Screenshot 2023-03-11 at 11 39 44" src="https://user-images.githubusercontent.com/44731477/224477143-5a109e9e-b5d7-4961-9c23-980695c2f1c0.png">

 <img width="1029" alt="Screenshot 2023-03-11 at 11 39 56" src="https://user-images.githubusercontent.com/44731477/224477164-44d7545a-bef2-4be7-8ed1-9b5a1281b9a4.png">